 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

 Today, I’m sharing at Melanie Redd’s site and her series on “Improving Your Relationships.”
-Melanie has always been a blogger I looked up to, she’s full of God’s wisdom and her posts speak to perteninet issues surrounding us.
+Melanie has always been a blogger I looked up to, she’s full of God’s wisdom and her posts speak to pertinent issues surrounding us.
 I’m honored to be a part of her series on improving your relationships.

 I don’t have much of a relationship with my sibling.
 There I said it, and I’m admitting to it.